silvos590/magicpdf/README.md

 ## Features

-- **PDF Compression**: Compress PDF files by resizing images within the PDF.
+- **PDF Compression**: Compress PDF files by resizing images within the PDF and compressing the text.
 - **PDF Merging**: Merge multiple PDF files into a single PDF.

 ## Requirements